 A SIAD banner will be placed at the Lobby to mark this important campaign.

-500 orange ribbons and 200 orange wristbands will be distributed around the Campus for staff and students for free to encourage awareness of self-injury in UTB.
+500 orange ribbons will be distributed around the Campus for staff and students for free to encourage awareness of self-injury in UTB.

-A Digital Display showcasing a slide show about self-injury will be made available at three locations: the Lobby, the Library, and at the Common Engineering Building.
+A Digital Display showcasing a slide show about self-injury will be made available at two locations: the Lobby and the Library,

 Flyers about SIAD will also be placed at main areas in the Campus.